prasanna12510/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/Unity Authentication.md

 This tutorial will get your Unity project communicating with GameSparks by registering and authenticating players to your game.

 In order to have a player connect to your GameSparks game and start sending and receiving game-data, they first need to be authenticated with your GameSparks game.
-This is like being logged into GameSparks, and before you log in, the user needs to be registered so they are recognised by the game when they log in.
+This is like being logged into GameSparks, and before you log in, the user needs to be registered so they are recognized by the game when they log in.

 **Example Unity Authentication** code can be downloaded [here](http://repo.gamesparks.net/docs/tutorial-assets/UnityAuthentication_Tutorial.zip)